Victhereum/Wave/README.md

 Meet your allies, the valiant serializers, standing by to help you navigate this grand quest.

-- `PaymentSerializers.Get`: Reveals the full scope of payment details.
+- `SubscriptionSerializers.Get`: Reveals the full scope of payment details.
-- `PaymentSerializers.Fetch`: Fetches essential payment information, offering a taste of the adventure.
+- `SubscriptionSerializers.Fetch`: Fetches essential payment information, offering a taste of the adventure.

 Fear not, brave developer!
 Your journey through the realms of videos and payments is about to reach new heights.
 May your callbacks resonate with victory and your code be as epic as the most legendary tales! 🌟🔮🚀